peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 **Returns:**

-* The number of bytes needed to encode the given string in UTF-8, or -1 if the string contains an unpaired surrogate code point and <code>replace</code> is false.
+* The number of bytes needed to encode the given string in UTF-8, or -1 if the string contains an unpaired surrogate code point and <code>
+ replace</code> is false.

 **Throws:**

 * <code>NullPointerException</code> - The parameter <code>str</code> is null.

 ### CodePointBefore
-    public static int CodePointBefore(String str, int index) Gets the Unicode code point just before the given index of the string.
+    public static int CodePointBefore​(String str, int index) Gets the Unicode code point just before the given index of the string.

 **Parameters:**